 Manufacturers of flooring, cabinetry and millwork turn to Rift Quartered lumber because of its exceptional stability in addition to its unique look.
 Rift & Quartered lumber is a highly specialized technique that requires the right equipment and training in the mill.

 This process starts with the experienced log buyers who must identify larger diameter logs with centered hearts that are candidates for quarter sawing.
 After the logs are debarked and quarter sawn, they are kiln dried with a slower drying process than plain sawn lumber.
 It is because of the higher value log and additional time in the mill that quarter sawn lumber costs more than plain sawn.

 Properly manufacturing and selling quarter sawn lumber is a process that requires experience from the forests through the sales operation.
 This is why there are a limited number of mills that can offer lumber sawn in this specialized manner.

-Midwest Hardwood Corporation has made this commitment and sits today as a major producer of high quality Northern Rift & Quartered lumber.
+Midwest Hardwood Company has made this commitment and sits today as a major producer of high quality Northern Rift & Quartered lumber.